nMoncho/helenus/docs/README.md

 **NOTE**: CQL template doesn't support interpolating non-bound bound query arguments _yet_ (e.g. you can't interpolate the table name `population_by_country`)

+**NOTE 2**: This way of querying may be slow, improvements on the way!

 ### Querying (Extension method)

-You can also query Cassandra with some extension methods, where we treat queries as functions:
+You can also query with some extension methods, treating queries as functions:

 ```scala mdoc
 val query = "SELECT * FROM population_by_country WHERE country = ?
 AND age >= ?"